Art in Nazi Germany: Genres

 Belief in a Germanic spirit—defined as mystical, rural, moral, bearing ancient wisdom, noble in the face of a tragic destiny—existed long before the rise of the Nazis; Richard Wagner celebrated such ideas in his work.
 Beginning before World War I the well-known German architect and painter Paul Schultze-Naumburg's influential writings, which invoked racial theories in condemning modern art and architecture, supplied much of the basis for Adolf Hitler's belief that classical Greece and the Middle Ages were the true sources of Aryan art.

 Arno Breker, The Great Torchbearer (1939).
 The sculpture stood, together with the sculpture The Wehrmacht, in the courtyard of the New Reich Chancellery in Berlin until 1945, and is now owned by the Breker Museum.
 It was intended to represent the spirit of Nazi Germany.

-Among the well-known artists endorsed by the Nazis were the sculptors Josef Thorak and Arno Breker, and painters Werner Peiner, Arthur Kampf, Adolf Wissel and Conrad Hommel.
-In July 1937, four years after it came to power, the Nazi party put on two art exhibitions in Munich.
-The Great German Art Exhibition was designed to show works that Hitler approved of, depicting statuesque blonde nudes along with idealized soldiers and landscapes.
+Among the well-known artists endorsed by the Nazis were the sculptors Josef Thorak and Arno Breker, and painters Werner Peiner, Arthur Kampf, Adolf Wissel, and Conrad Hommel.
+In July 1937, four years after it came to power, the Nazi Party put on two art exhibitions in Munich.
+The Great German Art Exhibition was designed to showcase works Hitler approved, depicting statuesque blonde nudes, idealized soldiers, and landscapes.
 The second exhibition, just down the road, showed the other side of German art: modern, abstract, non-representational—or as the Nazis saw it, "degenerate".

 According to Klaus Fischer, "Nazi art, in short, was colossal, impersonal, and stereotypical.
 People were shorn of all individuality and became mere emblems expressive of assumed eternal truths.
-In looking at Nazi architecture, art, or painting one quickly gains the feeling that the faces, shapes, and colors all serve a propagandistic purpose; they are all the same stylized statements of Nazi virtues—power, strength, solidity, Nordic beauty."
+In looking at Nazi architecture, art, or painting, one quickly gains the feeling that the faces, shapes, and colors all serve a propagandistic purpose; they are all the same stylized statements of Nazi virtues—power, strength, solidity, Nordic beauty."